tablexi/capistrano3-unicorn/README.md

 - `:unicorn_pid`

-    Assumes your pid file will be located in the application's shared path `.../shared/pids/unicorn.pid` so that it survives zero-downtime re-deployments
+    Assumes your pid file will be located in `tmp/pids/unicorn.pid` which is symlinked by `:linked_dirs` to survive across deployments

 - `:unicorn_config_path`